-This is an excerpt from the forthcoming book ‘Consciousness Sutras.
-Principles of Becoming Conscious’, by Ovidiu Brazdau.
-Sutras Commentary will be available in print & kindle editions.
+This is an excerpt from ‘Consciousness Sutras.
+Principles of Becoming Conscious’, including all the 177 sutras/principles.

 The consciousness sutras are a compilation of principles, describing conscious experience and inner evolution.
 They are intended as experiential guidelines for psychologists, transformational counselors, life coaches, and anyone on a transformational journey.